Arab culture: Dance

-Arab folk dances also referred to as Oriental dance, Middle-Eastern dance and Eastern dance, refers to the traditional folk dances of the Arabs in Arab world (Middle East and North Africa).
+Arab dance, also referred to as Oriental dance, Middle-Eastern dance and Eastern dance, refers to the traditional folk dances in Arab world (Middle East and North Africa).
 The term "Arabic dance" is often associated with the belly dance.
 However, there are many styles of traditional Arab dance, and many of them have a long history.
 These may be folk dances, or dances that were once performed as rituals or as entertainment spectacle, and some may have been performed in the imperial court.
 Coalescence of oral storytelling, poetry recital, and performative music and dance as long-standing traditions in Arab history.
 Among the best-known of the Arab traditional dances are the belly dance and the Dabke.

 Belly dance, also referred to as Eastern dance (رقص شرقي), is an Arab expressive dance, which emphasizes complex movements of the torso.
 Many boys and girls in countries where belly dancing is popular will learn how to do it when they are young.
 The dance involves movement of many different parts of the body; usually in a circular way.